outdatedbrowser/outdated-browser/README.md

 So, you're tired of people visiting your modern website with an outdated browser and not doing anything about it.
 Maybe they aren't "power" users, maybe it's your auntie running a last century browser trying to see awesome CSS3 animations and transforms.
 Let the user know that’s an outdated browser, and advise them on a better one.

 With this solution you can check if the user’s browser can handle your website.
 If not, it will show a cool [looking notice](http://buro.pt/Wis6) advising the user to update the browser.
-It'll be up to him/her to decide if he upgrades or not.
+It’ll be up to the user to upgrade or not.
 Don't force the user!

 That's it!
 As simple as it can get.